julzaza/wildwitchherbs/_posts/2025-09-22-pelagicev-narodni-ucitelj-balkan-remedies.md

 ---

-### Bringing it Together
-Pelagić’s remedies are **practical, plant-based, and holistic**, emphasizing that the body, mind, and daily environment work together.
-This aligns perfectly with **Wild Witch Herbs**, which focuses on:

 * Herbal knowledge rooted in folklore
 * Seasonal and sustainable harvesting
 * Practical magic and wellness in everyday life